fyresmith/Docket/README.md

-# ⏰ Notch
+# ⏰ Docket

-**Notch your time.
-Mark your hours with intention.**
+**Organize your time.
+Structure your hours with intention.**

-Notch is a modern, mobile-first Progressive Web App (PWA) designed for intentional timeboxing and focused productivity.
-Built with React and powered by offline-first architecture, Notch helps you structure your day with precision and purpose.
+Docket is a modern, mobile-first Progressive Web App (PWA) designed for intentional timeboxing and focused productivity.
+Built with React and powered by offline-first architecture, Docket helps you structure your day with precision and purpose.

 ![Version](https://img.shields.io/badge/version-0.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)